Access Financial Services Inc. Increases Stock Position in Graphic Packaging Holding (NYSE:GPK)

 Access Financial Services Inc. raised its position in shares of Graphic Packaging Holding (NYSE:GPK – Free Report) by 10.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 27,559 shares of the industrial products company’s stock after buying an additional 2,686 shares during the quarter.
 Access Financial Services Inc.’s holdings in Graphic Packaging were worth $679,000 at the end of the most recent quarter.

-Several other large investors have also recently modified their holdings of GPK.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
 ST Germain D J Co.
-Inc. purchased a new position in Graphic Packaging in the 2nd quarter worth about $29,000.
+Inc. purchased a new position in shares of Graphic Packaging in the 2nd quarter worth about $29,000.
 FinTrust Capital Advisors LLC raised its position in Graphic Packaging by 870.7% in the 3rd quarter.
 FinTrust Capital Advisors LLC now owns 1,291 shares of the industrial products company’s stock worth $29,000 after buying an additional 1,158 shares during the last quarter.
-Jefferies Financial Group Inc. purchased a new position in Graphic Packaging in the 4th quarter worth about $41,000.
 Venturi Wealth Management LLC grew its stake in shares of Graphic Packaging by 39.6% during the 3rd quarter.
 Venturi Wealth Management LLC now owns 2,372 shares of the industrial products company’s stock valued at $53,000 after purchasing an additional 673 shares during the period.
-Finally, First Horizon Advisors Inc. grew its stake in shares of Graphic Packaging by 44.2% during the 3rd quarter.
+First Horizon Advisors Inc. grew its stake in shares of Graphic Packaging by 44.2% during the 3rd quarter.
 First Horizon Advisors Inc. now owns 2,476 shares of the industrial products company’s stock valued at $55,000 after purchasing an additional 759 shares during the period.
+Finally, CVA Family Office LLC bought a new stake in shares of Graphic Packaging during the 4th quarter valued at about $62,000.
 Hedge funds and other institutional investors own 99.67% of the company’s stock.

-In related news, EVP Joseph P. Yost sold 70,000 shares of the firm’s stock in a transaction dated Tuesday, February 27th.
-The stock was sold at an average price of $26.20, for a total transaction of $1,834,000.00.
-Following the sale, the executive vice president now directly owns 205,231 shares of the company’s stock, valued at $5,377,052.20.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In related news, EVP Joseph P. Yost sold 70,000 shares of Graphic Packaging stock in a transaction on Tuesday, February 27th.
+The shares were sold at an average price of $26.20, for a total value of $1,834,000.00.
+Following the sale, the executive vice president now owns 205,231 shares of the company’s stock, valued at approximately $5,377,052.20.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 1.20% of the stock is owned by corporate insiders.

 Analyst Ratings Changes